Woody Bay, Isle of Wight: History

 According to author Adrian Searle in his 2016 book Churchill's Last Wartime Secret: the 1943 German raid airbrushed from history Woody Bay is the purported landing site of a covert commando raid by German forces during the Second World War with the aim of retrieving equipment and prisoners from the nearby site of RAF St Lawrence.
 The landings were then supposedly the subject of a cover up by the British Government.
 The credibility of the raid however has been challenged, and it is not widely accepted that it was a genuine event.

+It was named from the surrounding areas of woodland on and around the cliff.